conan-io/docs/reference/conanfile/attributes.rst

 url
 ---

-It is possible, even typical, if you are packaging a thid party lib, that you just develop the packaging code.
+It is possible, even typical, if you are packaging a third party lib, that you just develop the packaging code.
 Such code is also subject to change, often via collaboration, so it should be stored in a VCS like git, and probably put on GitHub or a similar service.
 If you do indeed maintain such a repository, please indicate it in the ``url`` attribute, so that it can be easily found.